Frequently Asked Questions

 This document contains frequently asked questions about XGBoost.

 XGBoost is designed to be memory efficient.
 Usually it can handle problems as long as the data fit into your memory.
-(This usually means millions of instances) If you are running out of memory, checkout external memory version or distributed version of XGBoost.
+This usually means millions of instances.

 The first fact we need to know is going distributed does not necessarily solve all the problems.
 Instead, it creates more problems such as more communication overhead and fault tolerance.
 The ultimate question will still come back to how to push the limit of each computation node and use less resources to complete the task (thus with less communication and chance of failure).

 To achieve these, we decide to reuse the optimizations in the single node XGBoost and build the distributed version on top of it.
 The demand of communication in machine learning is rather simple, in the sense that we can depend on a limited set of APIs (in our case rabit).
 Such design allows us to reuse most of the code, while being portable to major platforms such as Hadoop/Yarn, MPI, SGE.
 Most importantly, it pushes the limit of the computation resources we can use.

 How can I port a model to my own system?